OWASP/www-project-secure-headers/mainsite/10_monitoring_technical_references_dashboard.md

 # Technical References Dashboard

-> 📅 Last verification (UTC): 2026-09-12 12:04:13
+> 📅 Last verification (UTC): 2026-09-12 16:34:04

 ## GitHub repositories health status

-Provides a quick visual status on the health status (whether they are updated or not) of the referenced GitHub projects in the tab named **Technical**.
+Provides a quick visual status on the health status (whether they are updated or not) of the referenced GitHub projects in the section named **Technical Resources**.

 Project reaching the 🟥 status **are removed**.